• Skip to primary navigation

 Adding the wet ingredients for black sesame mug cake to the liquid measuring cup and whisking it well.

-If you want the mug cake to look pretty, pour the batter into a microwave-safe mug (6- to 8-ounce size is optimal).
+If you want the mug cake to look pretty, scrape the batter with a silicone spatula into a microwave-safe mug (6- to 8-ounce size is optimal).
 However, you can totally microwave the cake in the glass liquid measuring cup if you want to cut down on dishes to wash.

 Pouring the black sesame mug cake batter into a black tea cup.